I help organisations build, deliver and manage software that’s reliable, secure and does the job.

 Joined as tech lead on a multidisciplinary team developing and supporting a dynamic form builder application to run online surveys.

 I then joined a team comprised predominantly of technical architects to focus on the architectural design of the systems that ran the 2021 UK digital-first census.
-We were tasked with introducing Google Cloud Platform and guiding the service teams through a migration from AWS to GCP.
-We also designed a highly scalable performance testing solution that allowed us to simulate the predicated peak load of the census on the system.
+Key contributions:

 Tech: Kubernetes, Google Cloud Platform, Amazon Web Services, Python, Go, Terraform, ReactJS, Docker